-On this website, you’ll read the words, hear the voices, and see the faces of people you might not otherwise meet.
-It’s our way of trying to build community across a divided city.
+On this website, you’ll read the words, hear the voices, and see the faces of people you might not otherwise meet: a teacher, a bookie, a jewelry maker, a comedian, to name a few.

-All the stories on this site are produced by or with story ambassadors, people who live or grew up in Boston and want to share with others the city they see.
-In their free time, with coaching from a journalist, they go out into their neighborhoods and listen to the life experiences of people they think are interesting.
+All of them were interviewed by story ambassadors, people who live or grew up in Boston and want to share with others the city they see.
+In their free time, with coaching from a former newspaper reporter, they go out into their neighborhoods and listen to the life experiences of people they think are interesting.
 Then they come back as a team to shape those stories for the site.

 In the meantime, thanks for visiting.
 We hope you enjoy the stories of your neighbors in this city.
 We really enjoyed bringing them to you.

 Big thanks to Crystal Chandler of The Somerville Line for interviewing a few of us about Everyday Boston.
 Featured in this video: story ambassadors Carmen Pola and Gabbie Follett, along with founder/managing editor Cara Solomon.